 Participants and Applicants from Phase I will be considered for participation in Phase II.
 If needed, there will also be a second application opportunity to participate in Phase II.
 Participant selection for Phase II is expected in early June 2021.

 The Phase II Innovations Lab will take place during in late spring/early summer 2021.
-During this Lab, participants will work to identify the observatory opportunities that can be offered by the new Pioneer Array location.
-An objective will be to also discuss how the Pioneer Array sensors and platforms can be optimized to achieve science and education goals at the new site, based on environmental, logistical, and infrastructural considerations.
-Partnership and collaboration potentials at the new location will be discussed.
+During this Lab, participants will work to identify the observatory opportunities that can be offered by the proposed Pioneer Array location.
+An objective will be to also discuss how the Pioneer Array sensors and platforms can be optimized to achieve science and education goals at the proposed site, based on environmental, logistical, and infrastructural considerations.
+Partnership and collaboration potentials at the proposed location will be discussed.

 Innovation Lab Goals: